EU-Directive 2008/96/CE - road infrastructure safety management

 In application to the EU Directive « 2008/96/CE » and the law from the 27th of April 2012 concerning “la gestion de la sécurité des infrastructures routières”, the National Road Administration is obliged to inform the road users about road sections on the Trans European Transport Network (TEN-T) with a high accident cluster.
 The safety potentials (SIPO) of single road sections are established for this purpose.
+Since 2019 the safety potentials are published by the National Road Administration not only for the Trans European Network TEN-T, but for the entire Luxembourgish motorway network.

 TEN-T (Trans European Transport Network): European highway network which underlies the directives of the European Commission.
 The TEN-T includes the following highways in Luxembourg: